pavanuppuluri/Product-Management-Performance-Imporvment-REDIS-Cache/Readme.md

-**Product Management Application - Performance Imporvement **
+**Product Management Application - Performance Imporvement**

+**Requirement**
 Our requirement is to imporve the performance of an existing Product Management Application which provides Product metadata like Product Name, description, price, currency.

 We created REST ENDPOINTs to provide these details using Spring Boot + JPA + MySql

-**Problem here is **
+**Problem here is**

 Everytime, use try to get product information for  given productId, a database call is made.

 For example, below 2 calls for the same productId (=154) results in 2 database calls.

-http://localhost:8081/getproductinfo?productId=154 (DB call is made) http://localhost:8081/getproductinfo?productId=154 (DB call is made)
+http://localhost:8081/getproductinfo?productId=154 (DB call is made)

+http://localhost:8081/getproductinfo?productId=154 (DB call is made)

 As product metadata is fairly static, we can use caching here to reduce the number of database calls and improve performance.

 So using REDIS caching mechanism, we are caching the results in first instance for a given productId and simply picking it from cache for all subsequent calls.

 We configured TTL (Time-To-Live), kept Cache updation and eviction policies.

 These details can be configured as per our requirement.

-In caching also we implemented multiple approaches like - Caching only when the result is not null (It means given productId exists in the database) Conditional Caching - Caching only if products belongs to Electronics category etc.
+In caching also we implemented multiple approaches like -

+Caching only when the result is not null (It means given productId exists in the database)

+Conditional Caching - Caching only if products belongs to Electronics category etc.
 These caching conditions we can modify as per our requirement.

 **Steps to run this application**